edeprince3/pdaggerq/README.md

 pdaggeq is a fermionic computer algebra package for bringing strings of creation / annihilation operators to normal order with respect to a true vacuum or Fermi vacuum.
 The code also evalutes projections used in coupled cluster theory and can be used to generate full working coupled cluster codes.
-In the examples section we provide worked examples that generate CCD, CCSD, and lambda-CCSD equations.
+In the examples section we provide worked examples that generate  CCSD, lambda-CCSD, CC3, and CCSDT equations.

 ## Installation
 Installing pdaggerq requires cmake is installed on your system.
 To install first clone the package